 Jenny Best, founder & ceo

-A mom of three, including fraternal twins, Jenny is a food and farming expert and communications strategist.
-Prior to the world of food, she served in Mike Bloomberg’s mayoral administration and was a professional ballerina with the New York City Ballet.
-Jenny lives in Brooklyn, where she currently neglects over 30 edible plants on her rooftop.
+Prior to launching Solid Starts, Jenny led global communications at One Acre Fund and Slow Food USA and served many years in the NYC government.
+Before that she was a professional ballerina with the New York City Ballet.
+Jenny lives in Brooklyn, where she currently neglects 15 edible plants on her rooftop.